What is a Charge Off? | Charge Off Meaning

 What does a charge off mean on your credit report?

 Charge offs are usually reported to the credit bureaus.
 Unfortunately, a charge off reflects poorly on your past payment history.
-Since payment history is 35% of your FICO score, it can cause your credit score to take a major hit.
+Since payment history is 35% of your FICO score, a charge off can cause your credit score to take a major hit.

 If you decide to pay the charged off account, the negative mark won’t drop off your credit history.
 But it will appear as a “paid charge off,” which might help your credit a bit.